 The Attack Phase

 There are two ways to conquer an enemy railway station in North & South.
-The first way is to conquer all of the surrounding territories, in which case the railway area automatically becomes yours.
-The other way is a head on attack.
-When you attack a railway station with one of your armies, the attack phase begins.
+The first way is to conquer all of the surrounding territories, in which case the railway area automatically switches control to the conquering player.
+The other way is a head-on attack with an infiltrator.
+When a player attacks a railway station with one of their armies, the attack phase begins.

-In the attack phase, the attacking player controls a single man from a 2-dimensional sidescrolling perspective.
-He must run across a fort area guarded by explosives, attack dogs and the opposing player before the time limit runs out.
-The attacking player can be hit unlimited times, but every time he is hit, he is momentarily stunned, losing time.
-The opposing player loses a man every time he is hit by the attacking player and will not be able to respawn his avatar if he is defeated six times during the sequence.
-The attacking player starts the sequence with a handful of throwing knives, which he can use to attack the defending player.
-The defending player also has knives, but they respawn every time he respawns.
-If the attacking player reaches the end of the fort, the railway station becomes his on the strategic map.
+In the attack phase, the attacking player controls a single man from a two-dimensional side-scrolling perspective.
+He must run across a fort area guarded by explosives, attack dogs and soldiers from the opposing player before the time limit runs out.
+The attacking invader can be hit unlimited times, but every time he is hit, he is momentarily stunned, losing time.
+The opposing player loses a man every time he is hit by the attacking player and will not be able to respawn his avatar if he is defeated a set number of times during the sequence.
+The invader starts the sequence with a handful of throwing knives, which he can use to attack the defending player's soldiers.
+The defending player also has knives, but they respawn every time their soldiers respawn.
+If the invader reaches the end of the fort, the railway station becomes theirs on the strategic map.

-There is also a very similar sequence that begins if one of your armies intercepts one of the enemy's trains during their reinforcement.
-In that case the player must move his avatar across a moving train while the defending player is trying to knock him off it.
-Both the attack on a railway station or the moving train are slanted in favor of the attacker.
-Defending the train station can be very difficult.
+There is also a very similar sequence that begins if one of a player's armies intercepts one of the enemy's trains during their travel.
+In that case the player must move their avatar across a moving train while the defending player is trying to knock them off it.